CarbonKind by Angelus Block achieves the largest CO2 reductions for CMU in the Southern California region.

 Concrete masonry is recognized as an all-around performer – with seismic and fire resistance, durability, sound dampening, design flexibility, multiple functions, and cost benefits.
 Common concrete block contains a much lower percentage of cement than ready-mix concrete, giving it a good head start as a carbon-reducing material.

-CarbonKind eliminates a good portion of CO2 that is typical of common Portland cement and provides low-carbon CMU produced with proven methods.
+PLC is getting increased attention as an alternative to OPC.
+By reducing a portion of kiln-fired clinker, and replacing it – post kiln – with limestone, PLC reduces energy input and minimizes the CO2 released by its production.
+With use of PLC and other production and material efficiencies, CarbonKind eliminates a good portion of CO2 that would be typical of OPC products and provides low-carbon CMU produced with proven methods.
 It does not rely on nascent technologies that are not quite ready for a real-world marketplace.

 To illustrate CarbonKind CO2 reductions, we can look to our collection of EPDs and Carbon Leadership Forum’s 2021 CLF Material Baselines (v2)1 which now includes CMU.
 The Baseline Report includes values of kg CO2e per m3.
 Medium Weight (MW) CMU are the predominant product type used in buildings.
 The average impact for all Angelus CarbonKind MW products is used in the illustration.

-CarbonKind fully meets ASTM C90 and is available in all Angelus-produced CMU without a cost premium.
+CarbonKind fully meets ASTM C90 and is available in all Angelus-produced CMU.
+Angelus Block is fully committed to advancing the sustainable contributions of concrete masonry and offers CarbonKind products without a cost premium.

 It gets even better.
 CarbonKind CMU in a concrete masonry wall fully grouted with high cement replacement masonry grout is a CO2 killer.
 Supplementary cementitious materials (SCM) in high percentages have been proven to create high-performing wall assemblies with outstanding reductions in CO2.2,3